Working Together - Working Systemically

 but because of something we are holding that cannot be seen.

-We cannot force a tree to grow but we can create the conditions that allow it by paying attention to what is underneath.
+We can help a tree to grow by paying attention to what is underneath.

 “The system is not the sum of the parts — it’s the product of their interactions.”